 Innovation and markets refer to the process of developing new products, services, or processes and introducing them to the market.

 This involves understanding market needs, creating value, and strategically positioning the innovation to achieve competitive advantage.
-Key concepts include market pull, technology push, product life cycle, diffusion of innovation, and disruptive innovation.
+Key concepts include market pull, technology push, and the product life cycle.

 Explain two stages of the product life cycle.

-Define 'disruptive innovation' and provide an example of a disruptive innovation in the technology sector.
+Define 'incremental innovation' and provide an example of an incremental innovation in the technology sector.

 Explain the concept of 'diffusion of innovation' and describe the five categories of adopters.